mucommander/mucommander/README.md

 -------

 muCommander is released under the terms of the GNU General Public License.
-Please refer to the 'license.txt' file bundled with muCommander.
+Please refer to the [license.txt file](https://github.com/mucommander/mucommander/blob/master/package/license.txt) bundled with muCommander.